Time for something a little different: our first Persona Marathon entry!

 The cutscene then goes to show a strange vortex made up of what looks like school staircases, surrounded by vague visuals of gears of buildings.
 A glowing butterfly leads the player on through the vortex, until they arrive in a strange floating platform, where a man wearing a mask greets them as “Philemon, a dweller between consciousness and unconsciousness.”
 Philemon’s mask is entirely white on one side, though bears a purple imprint of a butterfly wing over the right side.
 He asks the player if they can complete a “simple test:” to recite their name and nickname.

 This leads to the name entry screen, leaving Kyle and I at a complete blank.
 Normally, it’s Marathon policy to address a character by their canonical name, but the Boy with the Earring has no canonical name!
 Apparently we had exhausted our ability to name things during FFI, six or seven years earlier, and had never recovered.
-We eventually gave our character their “proper name” by smushing our names together, but the result was so awful that I cringed every time it showed up.
+We eventually gave our character their “proper name” by smushing our own names together, but the result was so awful that I cringed every time it showed up.
 Thankfully, the character’s nickname features more prominently than their proper name.
 When it came to the nickname, we sat and pondered for a good five minutes before Kyle happened upon a word on his Facebook feed that caught his eye: “Sorrow.”
 This seemed like a pretty silly nickname at first but it grew on us until the point where it came out naturally.
 “Let’s change Sorrow’s equipment,” “Oh, Sorrow’s been charmed by the snake-lady.”
 I bet if someone had walked in on us, they’d have been very confused.

-Philemon says that it’s very rare that someone remembers their name in “this domain,” and then asked “Are you aware of the many and varied selves harboured within you?”
+Philemon says that it’s very rare that someone remembers their name in “this domain,” and then asked: “Are you aware of the many and varied selves harboured within you?”
 He explained the central premise of the Persona series in the oblique sort of way that wise mentor figures in video games typically do.
 Personas represent the “selves” a person projects to the outside world, saying that even their current “self” may simply be one of those masks.
 He said Sorrow had strong control over his identity and will, implying that that meant control over his Personae, and gave Sorrow the power to summon the “selves” within him, and then returned us to the waking world.

 (By the way, the official plural for “Persona” in the series is “Personas,” despite the plural being “personae” in any real-world English context.
-I might end up alternating between them, sorry about that in advance.)
+I might end up alternating between them, and sorry about that in advance.)

-We woke up in the school infirmary, where the three doubters were discussing the fact that they too had the same dream about Philemon (they never seem to ask you if you did, but since r character doesn’t seem to actually speak, I suppose that’s understandable).
+We woke up in the school infirmary, where the three doubters were discussing the fact that they too had the same dream about Philemon (they never seem to ask you if you did, but since our character doesn’t seem to actually speak, I suppose that’s understandable).
 Also present was the somewhat creepy nurse, Natsumi Yoshino, and moments later, your teacher Ms. Saeko Takami.
 Distressed by the incident, Ms. Saeko orders the four of you to the hospital for a full check-up.
 Nurse Natsumi reminds the students that they have a classmate at the hospital as well, the bedridden Maki Sonomura, who has been stuck there for over a year now as a result of her perpetually undisclosed condition that let the writers do whatever they want with her.
 Naturally, Ms. Saeko advises that you go visit her while you’re there.

 Before leaving, Nurse Natsume draws your attention toward a strange pink tree she has growing in the corner.
 Much to our surprise, the tree spoke to Sorrow through some sort of psychic contact, identifying itself as the “Agastya Tree” and asking you to inscribe your story on it, aka saving.
 The name “Agastya” is a reference to a Vedic figure, and I’m personally at a loss to explain his inclusion as part of the save feature.
 If anyone would care to enlighten me, feel free to do so in the comments.
 MegaTen throws in historical and mythical figures sometimes randomly and sometimes deliberately, and I can’t say for sure if this is an instance of one or the other.